If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 2. Loss of future revenue

 As long as your salesperson is still serving notice, he probably won't focus on increasing revenue, after all, he's already on his way out.
-This drop in productivity will be sudden and guaranteed, and of course, will also lead to less sales for the company.
+This drop in productivity will be sudden and guaranteed, and of course, will also lead to fewer sales for the company.

 3. Hidden costs